tomalec/generator-ventures/README.md

 0. Install `npm`
 1. Install Yeoman globally `npm i -g yo`.
-2. Install this generator globally `npm i -g generator-ventures`.
+2. Install this generator globally
-	That will be available once we publish this package.
-	Before that, you can:
+	- Before the package is published you need to clone and link it manually:
 		1. clone this repo
 		2. run `npm link` from the cloned directory
+	- Once the package is published `npm i -g generator-ventures` would work.

 ## Usage